- Crisis Response

 Amid escalating violence in Gaza following the attacks on Oct 7, 2023, humanitarian organizations are struggling to provide clean water, food, and medicine.
 The UN warns of an impending crisis, emphasizing the urgent need for a ceasefire.

-Read MoreEmpowering girls in Bangladesh through karate, climate-smart gardening, & more
+Read MoreEmpowering girls in Bangladesh through karate, climate-smart gardening, and more

 In Bangladesh, 40 million people are food insecure, with 11 million suffering from acute hunger.
 One of the key objectives of CARE’s innovative nutrition project Joint Action for Nutrition Outcome (JANO) is to address the nutritional needs of adolescent girls.
 With different innovative approaches including community participation, JANO has already reached over one million people where 61 percent a